mishakarpinskiy/test_splynx_docs/files/configuring_tariff_plans/capped_plans/capped_plans.md

 It's really important to inform the customer about amount of used data to avoid "surprises" when the Internet is not available and the customer wasn't notified.

-For this purpose we developer a flexible system of CAP notifications:
+For this purpose we developed a flexible system of CAP notifications:

 ![notifications](notification.png)